eForms Logo

 4. End Payroll and Benefits

-employee taking out notice to end payroll and benefits from envelopePayroll – The employer will be responsible for ending all payments or salaries to the employee.
+Payroll: The employer is responsible for ending all payments or salaries to the employee.
 If there is a severance, the employer’s payroll service should be notified.

-Benefits – All benefits to the employee should be terminated or transferred (if applicable).
+Benefits: All benefits to the employee should be terminated or transferred (if applicable).

 • Health Insurance — After termination, the employee will have to find short-term insurance coverage on their own.